luigidimu/VaR-Portfolio/README.md

 Data source: Yahoo Finance, auto-adjusted prices (splits/dividends).

 VaR is a statistical estimate; extreme losses can exceed VaR.
-Educational use only.

 Crypto are 24/7; downsampled to business days by default for comparability.